 What is 2FA?

 Two-factor authentication provides an extra layer of security when users sign into Socrata-powered sites.
 When 2FA is enabled, specified users will be requested to enter a 6-digit verification code in addition to their password to log into a site.
 The feature cannot be used if you are using Single Sign-On.

-Site administrators can choose to enforce 2FA for an entire e-mail domain (i.e. @socrata.com) and/or for specific users.
+Site administrators can choose to enforce 2FA for an entire e-mail domain (i.e. @socrata.com) and/or for specific email addresses*.
 It is not possible to require 2FA for any and all users who may access your site - only for those users, you specify.

 How does Socrata enforce 2FA?

 Socrata uses authentication apps (e.g. Google Authenticator, Microsoft Authenticator) to enforce 2FA.
 Users first install an app like Google Authenticator app on their mobile phone, which allows them to scan the QR code on the screen during the initial setup.
 These applications are available for free from Google Play (for Android users) and the Apple Store (for iPhone users).

 Is 2FA compatible with all Socrata products?

 This feature is currently compatible with the following Socrata products: Open Data, SCGC, and Open Performance.
 It is not yet available for Public Finance or Public Safety products.
 Stay tuned to our Product News for updates.

 Will 2FA affect DataSync jobs and other types of authentication?